-NICE has seen a growing trend in peak evening ridership and evening peak hour commutes have continued to extend later in the evening.
+NICE has seen a growing trend in peak evening ridership.
+Evening peak hour commutes have extended later in the evening.
 Traditionally, evening peak service ended at approximately 7:00 PM.
 But today, we see a growing demand for frequent service well past 9:00 PM with some routes even requiring overnight service.
 Increased employment in the service and medical aid sectors appear to be a contributing factor.